Is intentionally coughing on someone else a crime?

 (2) Any person who throws or expels blood, semen, vomit, saliva, urine, feces, or other bodily substance at or toward a public safety worker or a prosecutor under all of the following circumstances is guilty of a Class I felony:(a) The person throws or expels the blood, semen, vomit, saliva, urine, feces, or other bodily substance with the intent that it come into contact with the public safety worker or prosecutor.(c) The public safety worker or prosecutor does not consent to the blood, semen, vomit, saliva, urine, feces, or other bodily substance being thrown or expelled at or toward him or her.

-Contact Meyer Van Severen, S.C. if you’re charged for coughing on someone.
+Contact Van Severen Law Office if you’re charged for coughing on someone.

 As you can see, coughing on someone else could lead to incredibly serious charges.
 Even if you’re facing a misdemeanor charge, the fact that we’re currently in a global pandemic could lead to prosecutors being more aggressive with you.

-It’s important that you match that aggression with a top Wisconsin criminal defense attorney, like you’ll meet at Meyer Van Severen, S.C.
+It’s important that you match that aggression with a top Wisconsin criminal defense attorney, like you’ll meet at Van Severen Law Office.
 Individuals throughout Wisconsin recognize our defense attorneys as zealous advocates willing to fight for their clients.
 And they certainly will be for you.